maruel/citygpt/data/ottawa/ingested/encroachments-city-highways-law-no-2003-446.md

 ” means the fee that is based on the compensation rate for the occupied area;
 “
 General Manager
-” means the General Manager of the City’s Department of Planning and Growth Management or authorized representative; (2011-185)
+” means the General Manager of the City’s Planning, Development and Building Services Department, or authorized representative; (2025-165)
 “
 highway
 ” means a common and public highway and includes any bridge, trestle, viaduct or other structure forming part of the highway and, except as otherwise provided, includes a portion of a highway and includes the area between the lateral property lines thereof;
-“
-outdoor patio
-” means an encroachment on a sidewalk or boulevard outside of or immediately adjacent to a building or other structure providing services in the nature of a restaurant or tavern or like business, and within or on which may be included objects such as tables, chairs, temporary entrance shelters, canopies, umbrellas, parasols and decorative planters; but does not include café seating;
 “
 permanent aerial encroachment
 ” means an encroachment which is at least two and one-half metres (2.5 m) above the elevation of the centreline of the road immediately facing the encroachment and which meets current standards of the Canadian Safety Association and the Ontario Electrical Safety Code;